supportchef/covid-by-region/README.md

 Currently the dataset is updating manually by running the following periodically:

-    git submodule update --remote
-    npm run prebuild
+    npm run updateData

-_Note: The deployed website can be newer than the pinned git hash of the submodules_
+_Note: The deployed website can be newer than the pinned git hash of the submodules, this command may also pull new submodules_

 ### Multiple datasets